aws/Trusted-Advisor-Tools/HighUtilizationEC2Instances/README.md

 7. Create environment variables with key **ResizeAutoDocument** and the name of the automation document you created on step 2
 ![alt txt](images/step12.png)

+7. Set the function timeout to 30 seconds or more.

 8. You can test the lambda function with this payload to see if it triggers the automation document